 Also look for the tilted rocks of the Sinking Ship and Boat Mesa, which rises 8073 feet above the hoodoos of Fairyland Canyon.

-Sunrise Point also serves as the trailhead for the Queens Garden hike, which will be our next stop on this one day in Bryce Canyon itinerary.
+Sunrise Point also serves as the trailhead for the Queens Garden hike, which will be our next stop on this Bryce Canyon 1 day itinerary.

 Queens Garden + Navajo Loop

 The combination Queens Garden and Navajo Loop hike is by far one of the best and most popular things to do in Bryce Canyon because it introduces you to all of the best and iconic sights within the park.

 While you can choose to hike just one of the trails (if you do this, I’d recommend doing Navajo Loop over Queens Garden), I recommend doing the combination loop because it serves as the perfect “best of Bryce Canyon in one day” sort of hike.

 Starting the Queens Garden + Navajo Loop hike from Sunrise Point will put you into doing the clockwise direction.
 You can also choose to do the hike in a counterclockwise direction (starting from Sunset Point and descending into Wall Street and coming back up Queens Garden), but it is not as scenic (additionally, the Bryce Canyon staff recommends going clockwise because it is safer).